 Teletherapy Activities for the First Day of Spring

 Spring is the air.
 Maybe.
 Possibly very faintly there.
-Or..... not yet at at all here in Iowa.
-But either way, it's that time of the school year when everyone (students and SLPs included) are starting to feel a bit.... restless.
+Or..... not yet (like at all 😭) here in Iowa.
+But either way, it's that time of the school year when everyone (speech therapy students and SLPs included) is starting to feel a bit.... restless.

 All the more reason to celebrate the first day of spring in your teletherapy sessions!
 Not to mention, there are a ton of language opportunities within the changing of the seasons.